AnidemDex/Blockflow/README.md

 - Display a bunch of buttons that are tied to a command to add them into the current timeline when you press them (See [`command_list.gd`](command_list.gd)).
 - Make appear a context menu when you right press an item in the timeline.
+  - Modify the timeline structure with this context menu.
+- Drag and drop items to modify the structure.

 ## This should be doing: